-Slowly but surely, artists and art is being given more and more space, not only theoretical, but also physical.
-Historical Italian villas are used as creative spaces, transforming themselves into artistic residences where artists find the freedom to feel themselves as such, far from outside interference.
+Slowly but surely, artists and art is being given more and more space, not only theoretical but also physical.
+Historical Italian villas are used as creative spaces, transforming themselves into artistic residences where artists find the freedom to feel as such, far from outside interference.
+Thus Singulart introduces 5 Italian Residencies to discover.

 In these residences scattered all over Italy, those who create, invent, experiment, have immersed themselves completely in a world that we can only remember from the stories in history books.
 For example, 19th and 20th century Paris became the center of European culture, its cafés crowded with intellectuals and the ateliers stormed by the creatives of the time, who in those second homes painted, discarded, and approved future masterpieces.